 Joshua Broggi, director and founder of this project, decided in 2018 to create the blockchain university, after realizing that he and other of his colleagues were only hired temporarily and after his contract expired they faced job uncertainty.

 In conjunction with other Oxford colleagues, he decided to implement this blockchain university platform, in which certified teachers can be employed, through teaching.

 "At my university, more than three-quarters of the staff have fixed-term contracts and many of the teachers do not know what they will be doing in six months," said Miles Pattemnden, an academic at the Oxford School of History who also participates in Woolf University.

 "Even those with long-term contracts suffer an increasing administrative burden and often have to organize their teaching according to a model appropriate to universities, but not to the needs of students."

-The Woolf University website indicates that the students' activities and grades will be recorded through block technology so that grades cannot be altered or modified since they will all be recorded in real time on thousands of computers located in the somewhere in the world.
+The Woolf University website indicates that the students' activities and grades will be recorded through block technology so that grades cannot be altered or modified since they will all be recorded in real-time on thousands of computers located somewhere in the world.